mahbubnoyon506/form-validate/README.md

-# Getting Started with Client site
+# Getting Started with BD ERP Assesment

+This site is live on [BD ERP](https://form-validate-eosin.vercel.app/)